-Moving on, the ASUS VP28UQG 4K monitor supports AMD FreeSync which can further improve the gaming experience if you have an AMD graphics card or an Xbox One/S/X console.
+Moving on, the ASUS VP28UQG 4K monitor supports AMD FreeSync, which can further improve the gaming experience if you own an AMD graphics card or an Xbox One/S/X console.

-FreeSync works by synchronizing the monitor’s refresh rate to the GPU’s frame rate which consequently eliminates issues with screen tearing and stuttering without introducing extra input lag.
+FreeSync works by synchronizing the monitor’s refresh rate to the GPU’s frame rate, which consequently eliminates problems with screen tearing and stuttering without introducing any perceptible input lag.

 The ASUS VP28UQG FreeSync range is 40-60Hz/FPS (Frames Per Second), so when your FPS is below 40, FreeSync won’t do anything until the framerate is back up within the dynamic range.

-Further, the ASUS VP28UQG supports HDCP 2.2, so you can also stream content from Netflix, Amazon Video, etc in 4K UHD.
+Further, the ASUS VP28UQG supports HDCP 2.2, so you can stream content from Netflix, Amazon Video, etc. in 4K UHD.

-You will also find the GamePlus features which consist of customizable crosshair overlays, an on-screen timer, and an FPS counter.
+You will also find the GamePlus feature, which consists of customizable crosshair overlays, an on-screen timer, and an FPS counter.

-Next, there are eight pre-calibrated picture presets for various viewing scenarios including Scenery, Theater, Game, Night View, Reading, Darkroom, sRGB, and the Standard mode.
+Next, there are eight pre-calibrated picture presets for various viewing scenarios, including Scenery, Theater, Game, Night View, Reading, Darkroom, sRGB, and Standard (customizable mode).

 Design & Connectivity

-Connectivity includes two HDMI 2.0 ports, a DisplayPort, and a headphones jack.
-So, you can simultaneously connect two consoles and a PC, and just change the input source on the monitor.
+Connectivity includes two HDMI 2.0 ports, DisplayPort 1.2, and a headphones jack.
+So, you can simultaneously connect two consoles and a PC, and just alter the input source on the monitor.